Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Introduction

-\paragraph{Contributions} \begin{itemize}[nosep, leftmargin=*] \item We propose a new paradigm for autonomous exploration in sparse-reward settings that bypasses intrinsic-reward policy optimization.
-Our framework pairs a tree-search strategy, inspired by the Go-With-The-Winner (\gwtw) algorithm \citep{aldous1994go}, with epistemic uncertainty \citep{depeweg2018decomposition} to drive exploration; the approach is modular and agnostic to the specific uncertainty metric.
+\paragraph{Contributions} \arxiv{ \begin{itemize}[nosep, leftmargin=*] \item We propose a new paradigm for autonomous exploration in sparse-reward settings that bypasses intrinsic-reward policy optimization.
+Our framework pairs a tree-search strategy, inspired by the Go-With-The-Winner (\gwtw) algorithm \citep{aldous1994go}, with epistemic uncertainty (a measure of the agent's uncertainty about a state given limited exposure to it) \citep{depeweg2018decomposition} to drive exploration; the approach is modular and agnostic to the specific uncertainty metric.
 The method relies on the ability to \emph{reset} the environment to previously visited states in order to redistribute computational effort toward the most promising frontiers.
-By replacing intrinsic-reward policy optimization with uncertainty-guided tree search, our method discovers high-reward trajectories using an order of magnitude fewer environment interactions than standard intrinsic motivation baselines on hard-exploration benchmarks. \item We show that supervised backward learning algorithms (e.g.,~\cite{salimans2018learning}) can distill the generated trajectories into robust, high-scoring policies.
+By replacing intrinsic-reward policy optimization with uncertainty-guided tree search, our method discovers high-reward trajectories using an order of magnitude fewer environment interactions than standard intrinsic motivation baselines on hard-exploration benchmarks. \item We show that supervised backward learning algorithms (e.g.,~\cite{salimans2018learning}) can distill the generated trajectories into deployable, high-scoring policies.
 In particular, we achieve state-of-the-art results by a wide margin on \montezuma, \pitfall, and \venture when not relying on domain-specific knowledge. \item We demonstrate the generality of our framework by applying it to high-dimensional continuous action spaces, solving the MuJoCo Adroit dexterous manipulation and AntMaze navigation tasks from pixel observations in a \emph{sparse-reward} setting without relying on expert demonstrations or offline datasets.
 To the best of our knowledge, this has not been previously achieved for the Adroit tasks.
-In both cases, the final distilled policies operate directly from image observations, without accessing privileged state information. \end{itemize}
+In both cases, the final distilled policies operate directly from image observations, without accessing privileged state information. \end{itemize}} \neurips{We propose a new paradigm for autonomous exploration in sparse-reward settings that bypasses intrinsic-reward policy optimization.
+Our framework pairs a tree-search strategy, inspired by the Go-With-The-Winner (\gwtw) algorithm \citep{aldous1994go}, with epistemic uncertainty (a measure of the agent's uncertainty about a state given limited exposure to it) \citep{depeweg2018decomposition} to drive exploration; the approach is modular and agnostic to the specific uncertainty metric.
+The method relies on the ability to \emph{reset} the environment to previously visited states in order to redistribute computational effort toward the most promising frontiers.
+By replacing intrinsic-reward policy optimization with uncertainty-guided tree search, our method discovers high-reward trajectories using an order of magnitude fewer environment interactions than standard intrinsic motivation baselines on hard-exploration benchmarks.